duncanmcclean/simple-commerce/README.md

-# Commerce for Statamic
+# Simple Commerce

-Commerce is a powerful e-commerce solution for Statamic (v3) sites.
-It gives developers best of both worlds - A fantasic CMS and a fantastic e-commerce addon.
-For content editors, this means they get to use the beautiful Statamic Control Panel.
+Simple Commerce is a perfectly simple e-commerce solution for Statamic.
+It's simple for developers and simple for end-users.

 > Please learn how to use Statamic first before using Commerce.